LEAGUE7QC/LEAGUE7QC.github.io/docs/README.md

 I'm Melanore, and I've got some exciting news to share.

-I've just started a new league for [Harry Potter: Quidditch Champions](https://www.quidditchchampions.com/en-us), and I'd love for you to be a part of it.
+I've just started a new league called **League 7** for Harry Potter: Quidditch Champions video game, and I'd love for you to be a part of it.
 For those who like their info quick and snappy, here's the **TLDR**:

 We'll have a president (you'll vote for them), some staff members to keep things running smoothly, and a council of team captains.
 I'll be in the background, making sure the system works properly.
 We need 6+ teams to get the ball rolling.
 Everyone gets a say in big decisions and rule changes.
 The key?
 Play fair, be kind, and most importantly, have fun!